cristian-5/Spin/Documentation/Variables.md

 Variables represent storage locations.
 Every variable has a type that determines what values can be stored in the variable.
-Stack is a type-safe language, and the compiler guarantees that values stored in variables are always of the appropriate type.
+Spin is a type-safe language, and the compiler guarantees that values stored in variables are always of the appropriate type.

 A variable doesn't need to be assigned before its value can